Chemistry of Life Processes

 October 1 - October 31, Annually Thereafter

-Proposals that predominantly utilize biological tools or techniques may be more appropriate for the Division of Molecular and Cellular Biosciences (MCB).
-Proposals that address biomedical problems may be more appropriate for the National Institutes of Health or other health-directed funding agencies.
+Proposals that predominantly address biological problems are more appropriate for the Division of Molecular and Cellular Biosciences (MCB) at NSF.
+Proposals that address biomedical problems are more appropriate for the National Institutes of Health or other health-directed funding agencies.

 THIS PROGRAM IS PART OF